 7. Having your kids involved can be a ticket to online love

 Americans also think that showing off their children is the perfect way to give an online dating profile a boost, with 37% wanting to include a picture of them with their children somewhere in their bio.
 There’s some evidence that this tactic might work – 29% of singles say that they’re even more inclined to go on a date with someone who has a photo with their kids in their profile.

 8. Women want their children’s advice before a first date

 Having (adult) children on the scene can also be useful in deciding who to date in the first place.
-45% of older singles with kids over 18 say that they show their children a potential partner's online profile before deciding to message them.
+45% of single moms dating, and with kids over 18 say that they show their children a potential partner’s online profile before deciding to message them.

 21% of single dads would get their child’s help with writing a dating profile.

 9. And kids can play cupid offline too